gedeontofidji/Documentation/pages/mydoc/mydoc_powerapps.md

 * <a href="https://joegill.com/power-apps-outlook-deep-linking/?utm_source=substack&utm_medium=email" target="_blank" rel="noopener noreferrer">Outlook deep linking</a>

 ### Dynamics 365 App for Outlook
 Plugin that connects Outlook with Power Apps, allowing users to track emails or appointments, access or create records directly from Outlook.
+<a href="https://learn.microsoft.com/en-us/dynamics365/outlook-addin/user-guide/set-option-automatically-track-incoming-outlook-email" target="_blank" rel="noopener noreferrer">Documentation + Automatically track sent folder items</a>
-* To enable integration of a table with Outlook, make sure the table is included in the 'Dynamics 365 App for Outlook' application.
+1. To enable integration of a table with Outlook, make sure the table is included in the 'Dynamics 365 App for Outlook' application.
-* To install the plugin on a email user, go in the `application > Advanced setting > Email configuration > Mailboxes` and follow the steps :
+2. To install the plugin on a email user, go in the `application > Advanced setting > Email configuration > Mailboxes` and follow the steps :
 {% include image.html file="powerapps_outlookconfiguration.png" max-width="50%" %}

 ### ❗ Common issues